ginestrab/Null-model-of-multiplex-network/README.md

  If you use these codes please cite

  [1] G. Bianconi
- Statistical mechanics of multiplex networks: Entropy and overlap."
+ Statistical mechanics of multiplex networks: Entropy and overlap.
  Physical Review E 87, no. 6 (2013): 062806.